CindyJS/CindyJS/Administration/HowToRelease.md

 This document is for project administrators, outlining the process used to create new CindyJS releases.

+## Important note

+We had to abandon the Travis CI, so all releases have to be made manually by kortenkamp@cinderella.de currently.
+Still, tagging etc. should remain the same.
+Note to kortenkamp@cinderella.de: Please pull main, `node make build=release alltests`, do an `export TRAVIS_TAG=v0.8.25` (with the correct version number) or `export TRAVIS_TAG=snapshot` before running the deployment script `tools/travis-deploy.sh`.

 ## Listing changes

 Go to the [GitHub list of CindyJS releases][releases].